zukunft/zukunft.com/docs/code_functions_all.md

             ult.php
     \-- load_sql_where - section for function load_sql_where is expected to be load sql in /result/result.php
     \-- load_phrases - section for function load_phrases is expected to be load in /result/result.php
+    \-- load_values_used - section for function load_values_used is expected to be load in /result/result.php
+    \-- load_results_used - section for function load_results_used is expected to be load in /result/result.php
+    \-- load_formulas_used - section for function load_formulas_used is expected to be load in /result/result.php
     \-- val_formatted - section for function val_formatted not yet defined that it should be im- and export in /result/r esult.php
     \-- figure - section for function figure not yet defined that it should be im- and export in /result/result.php